josuemeza/SwiftyUIEssentials/README.md

 [![License](https://img.shields.io/cocoapods/l/SwiftyUIEssentials.svg?style=flat)](http://cocoapods.org/pods/SwiftyUIEssentials)
 [![Platform](https://img.shields.io/cocoapods/p/SwiftyUIEssentials.svg?style=flat)](http://cocoapods.org/pods/SwiftyUIEssentials)

+SwiftyUIEssentials is a collection of classes and extensions created by simplify the common actions on the iOS apps development.

+With this pod you can define shadows, borders and gradients on Interface Builder or programatically and some other actions extended on `UIColor`, `UISearchBar` and  `UIView`

+All the functionalities are documented on the [documentation page](http://josuemeza.com/pods/SwiftyUIEssentials/).

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.